mathspp/mathspp/pages/02.blog/01.pydonts/string-translate-and-maketrans-methods/item.en.md

 ---
 metadata:
     description: "In this Pydon't you will learn the Python string methods `translate` and `maketrans`."
-title: "String translate and maketrans methods | Pydon't"
+title: "String translate and maketrans methods | Pydon't 🐍"
 ---

 In this Pydon't you will learn the Python string methods `translate` and `maketrans`.